Compaction Factor Test

 The compacting factor test is used to find out the low workability of concrete. it is a fact that the slump cone test of concrete is not given accurate results for the low workability of concrete when the slump is <50mm.

 This test is more precise than the slump test but it is less common.
 The size of the apparatus makes it difficult to conduct the test in the field.

 The compaction factor test was developed by Road Research Laboratory in the United Kingdom.

 Read More: Slump Test – Type Of Slump & Test Method

 Test of Concrete

-Following are different concrete test,
+The following are different concrete tests,

 - Rebound Hammer Test

 As per IS1199:1999 Compaction factor test apparatus consists of,